arthurfprecht/vivado2025.1_docker/README.md

 and noting down the number that appears by the side of the group that the device belongs
 - Example for the `ttyACM0`: `crw-rw----+ 1 root plugdev 166, 0 jul 24 22:32  /dev/ttyACM0`
 - Then the docker command is `--device-cgroup-rule='c 166:* rmw'`
+- Other example for the `ttyUSB0`: `crw-rw----+ 1 root dialout 188, 0 jul 24 22:32 /dev/ttyUSB0`
+- Then the docker command for this other example becomes `--deice-cgroup-rule='c 188:* rmw'`
+- Note that for hardware access to work, it is necessary that the host has the correct udev rules (or drivers, depending on the hardware) configured on the HOST.
+For Vivado, for instance, the udev rules from /etc/udev/rules.d from the Docker need to be copied to the equivalent folder on the host.

 ## Ubuntu 24.04 fixes